forcedotcom/sfdx-core/messages/config.md

 A valid repository URL or directory for the custom org metadata templates.

+# org-capitalize-record-types

+Whether record types are capitalized on scrach org creation.

 # invalidId

 The given id %s is not a valid 15 or 18 character Salesforce ID.